-Every time VirtualBox starts up a VM, a log file is created containing some information about the VM configuration and runtime events.
+Every time VirtualBox starts up a VM, a so-called "release log file" is created containing lots of information about the VM configuration and runtime events.
 The log file is called VBox.log and resides in the VM log file folder.
 Typically this will be a directory like this: